-Northumberland Fire and Rescue Service provides fire & rescue cover to the county of Northumberland.
-There are 16 fire stations across the service.
+Northumberland Fire and Rescue Service (NFRS) provides fire & rescue cover to the county of Northumberland.
+The fire and rescue service area covers 1,942 square miles with an approximate split of the population living in urban and rural areas.

 For over 160 years, Her Majesty’s Inspectorate of Constabulary has independently assessed and reported on the efficiency and effectiveness of police forces and policing, in the public interest.